alexphilipjames/s3-static-website/README.md

 ## Prompt for Creating a Static HTML Website for Alex Philip:

 ```
+Prompt for Creating a Static HTML Website for Alex Philip:
 "Website Description:
 Target User: Alex Philip.
 Content: Display motivational messages and quotes.